ItsZeusBro/FileInteractionModel/README.md

 # The File Interaction Model (FIM) 0.1

-The File Interaction Model is specified as Turing Complete Computer for File Interactions.
+The File Interaction Model is specified as a Turing Complete Computer for File Interactions.

 ## We can begin with the 12 Main Concepts: